-With all of the above, one’s spiritual/religious beliefs come into play and can make a huge difference.
+Now obviously you can’t delude yourself into thinking these; you have to really believe them.
+This is one place where one’s spiritual/religious beliefs come into play and can make a huge difference.
 I’m fully aware readers will come from different backgrounds, but if you hold to any tradition this can be very important.
 Often in various traditions, suffering is part and parcel of life.
 The difficult events we endure aren’t random meaningless events, but part of the world and are infused with meaning.
-I know this is true in Buddhism as well as in the Abrahahamic faiths, but I can’t speak on others.
+I know this is true in Buddhism as well as in the Abrahamic faiths, but I can’t speak on others.

-For example from an Islamic perspective which is my tradition (but I think this holds true for Christianity as well), all events are viewed as in the hands of God, and moreover that everything that God wills is the best set of events that could have happened.
-Hence, this having SOCD isn’t something that ‘shouldn’t’ have happened, but rather is God’s will for me.
-I may not understand why, but I will one day, and I’m pleased with God’s will for me.
-This can make all the world of difference when it comes to acceptance of your condition; you just focus on doing your best, and accept whatever happens.
+For example from an Islamic and Sufi perspective which is my tradition, all events are viewed as in the hands of God, and moreover that everything that God wills is the best set of events that could have happened.
+Hence, me having SOCD isn’t something that ‘shouldn’t’ have happened, but rather is God’s will for me.
+I may not understand completely why right now, but I will one day, and I’m pleased with God’s will for me.
+Suffering and pain play a distinct role in the cosmos and for each individual, and are seen as essential part of one’s journey and growth in life.
+And I try to keep this in mind all the time, whenever some difficulty or pain occurs in my life.
+This makes a world of difference for me personally; I know even the tiniest event is not random but has meaning and wisdom in it.
+I just focus on doing my best, whatever may happen.

 Think about how you could adopt some of the above ideas, and please post any thoughts below.

 This ends Section 1, which has focused on adjusting our beliefs.
-Hopefully some anxiety has gone, but if not, don’t worry.
-Most of that happens with Exposure and Response Prevention (ERP), which will be the focus of Section 2.
+Hopefully some anxiety has gone just by reading this and starting to think about things differently, but if not, don’t worry.
+Generally a lot of that happens with Exposure and Response Prevention (ERP), which will be the focus of Section 2.